 "Single numerology" proposals:

-There is a strong consensus to adopt a single SCS per operating band or frequency sub-range for 6G.
+Most companies prefer to adopt a single SCS per operating band or frequency sub-range for 6G.
 This aims to drastically simplify specification, implementation, and network management.

 This principle extends to using the same numerology for both SSB and data channels within a band, simplifying initial access and receiver design.